a-gondolkodas-orome/durer-jatekok/README.md

 ### Build for prod

-(some problems only appear in prod build, not while testing)
+(some problems only appear in prod build, not while testing, for example using a variable without declaring it)

 ```bash
 npm run build